konacurrents/SemanticMarkerAPI/README.md

 These messages are run through the MQTT publish/subscribe system described later.

-These fit an overall cloud and device interaction Semantic Marker architecture shown here
+These fit an overall cloud and device interaction Semantic Marker™️   architecture shown here
 ![SemanticMarkerAPIMessages](images/SemanticMarkerAPIMessages.png)

-# Semantic Marker REST API
+# Semantic Marker™️   REST API

-The following are the main REST API calls to create and manage a Semantic Marker.
+The following are the main REST API calls to create and manage a Semantic Marker™️  .
 The current base URL for these is [SemanticMarker.org](https://SemanticMarker.org) but the entire set can also be run locally or moved to other web servers.
-For the Semantic Marker to be sharable and run by outside parties, the Semantic Marker address URL must be publically available (for example, http://localhost would only be usable for local testing, but https://SemanticMarker.org is globally accessible)
+For the Semantic Marker™️   to be sharable and run by outside parties, the Semantic Marker™️   address URL must be publically available (for example, http://localhost would only be usable for local testing, but https://SemanticMarker.org is globally accessible)

 ### Example Web Pages making REST API calls